 - Want to learn more about the Pupil Premium Grant?

-£33,060 Pupil Premium grant has been received and as before we have used this to provide our Home-School Liaison Officer and maintain full time support staff in each class.
-We also put aside a small amount to support curriculum materials, payment for trips, payments for other aspects of school life etc.
+£51,360 Pupil Premium grant has been received and as before we have used this to provide our Home-School Liaison Officer, maintain full time support staff in each class and put aside an amount to support curriculum materials, payment for trips, payments for other aspects of school life etc.

 We continued to invest the money in the same way as the previous year.

 |TOTAL AMOUNT OF PPG RECEIVED||£33,060|

 We have again seen a positive impact for our children who come under this heading.
 In our end of Key Stage 2 National Assessments in May 2018 we saw the following outcomes (2 eligible children, data from Analyse School Performance 2018 & IDSR 2018):

 Average data for the last 3 years for disadvantaged children at the end of Key Stage 2:

 Average Scale Score for Maths – 99.2